markopav88/Create-REST-API-endpoints-to-connect-the-React-front-end-to-a-Node.js-back-end./README.md

 *Note that the start command runs nodemon for the backend server and react-scripts for the frontend server.
 Any code changes you make in these folders will trigger the application to re-render automatically.

+4.Try it out!
+You should now have a efficient way to keep track of the book’s and reading schedule and giving CRUD (create, read, update, delete) functionality to the book club’s application!